populse/mri_conv/README.md

 # Release history

+    01/07/2020 : Version 20.2.1a
+	Features added:
+	  - Philips : bug with the 'history' field under the buttons fixed.
+	Others:
+	  - ImageJ update to 1.53c

+<p></p>

     24/06/2020 : Version 20.2.0a
 	Features added:
 	  - Philips : now compatible with ParRec V4 and V4.1.
 	  	      possibility to select a single directory containing Philips data.
 	Others:
 	  - ImageJ update to 1.53b